"The Food Is Rich": Corps Member Cooks Big Pot of Jollof Rice With NYSC allowance, Feeds Community

 Corps member cooks big pot of rice

-She mentioned that she did the act so as to feed her community and also to spread love as Nigeria celebrates its 65th independence on October 1.
+She mentioned that she did the act to feed her community and spread love as Nigeria celebrated its 65th independence on October 1.

-The video shows her cooking as people pass by and ask her about the meal while she was preparing it, and she could be seen telling them to come back as it would be ready soon.
-Several people later returned to taste the meal when it was completed.
+The video showed her cooking as people passed by and asked her about the meal while she was preparing it, and she told them to come back as it would be ready soon.
+Several people later returned to taste the meal when it was cooked.

-According to a post made available on her page, @toria_eze, via a popular social media platform, TikTok, the youth corps member spoke about her love for food and how it can be used to unite the people.
+According to a post shared by @toria_eze, the youth corps member spoke about her love for food and how it can be used to unite the people.

 The video captured people from all walks of life walking to her tent to taste her meal, all beaming with smiles.

-The video she shared on her TikTok page revealed that before she started cooking, she had asked the people around their favorite Nigerian meal, and most people picked jollof rice.
-Hence, she made the meal, which she could be seen in the video sharing with a big heart.
+The video she shared on her TikTok page showed that before she started cooking, she had asked the people around their favorite Nigerian meal, and most people picked jollof rice.

 Read also